IB-Tool/ib-tool/README.md

 # IB-Tool

-Toolset for the delineation of settlements on the basis building footprints, roadnetwork and land use data
+Toolset for the delineation of settlements on the basis building footprints, road network and land use data

-### Prerequisites
+## 1. Prerequisites

 - Install the necessary packages via pip or the package maganger of your IDE.
 - You need a running ArcGIS version (ArcMap or ArcGIS Prso) on the system on which the code is to be executed.
-Furthermore, a [Spatial Analyst licence] (https://desktop.arcgis.com/en/arcmap/latest/extensions/spatial-analyst/what-is-the-spatial-analyst-extension.htm) is required.
+Furthermore, a [Spatial Analyst licence](https://desktop.arcgis.com/en/arcmap/latest/extensions/spatial-analyst/what-is-the-spatial-analyst-extension.htm) is required.

-#### Python and Python packages
+### Python and Python packages

 In addition, the following Python packages have to be installed: